AlexPoilrouge/remote_tvcmd/README.md

 Quick and dirty, unoptimized, and unsafe shell script wrap of [juantascon's tvcmd](https://github.com/juantascon/tvcmd) utility for deployment on a private server.

+#### Server-Client version

+This the main version: for a private server deployment.

+Check out the `local` branch of this repository for a single user desktop version.

 #### How

 ###### Server side